3D Print of Cytochrome MtrC in full-color sandstone. Model created from PDB ID 4LM8 and available in multiple sizes.

 This is a 3D printed protein model of Cytochrome MtrC rainbow colored from N-terminal (blue) to C-terminal (red).
 To visualize the information discussed below, HEME Groups are colored dark grey, Cys residues controlling the protein’s conformation state colored yellow, HIS residues colored light grey.
 Model designed to match visualizations from Redox Linked Flavin Sites in Extracellular Decaheme Proteins Involved in Microbe-Mineral Electron Transfer.

-Customize and 3D Print Cytochrome MtrC
+3D Print Cytochrome MtrC